NoamShaphir/NoamShaphir/README.md

 ### 🚀 Aspiring Quantitative Analyst & Data Scientist

-I am a Computer Science student with a strong passion for **Financial Technology**, **Machine Learning**, and **Algorithmic Trading**.
+I am a Computer Science student with a strong passion for **Financial Technology**, **Machine Learning**, and **Data Science**.
 My academic focus lies at the intersection of advanced mathematics, data analysis, and software engineering.

 Currently finishing my B.Sc. and preparing for an **M.Sc. in Financial Mathematics (FinTech track)** at Bar-Ilan University.